biocad-cloud/php-dotnet/docs/controller/meta.md

    + ``boolean`` means the query parameter its value should be a logical value in text like 1/0/true/false/T/F, etc
    + ``string`` means the query parameter its value should not be empty!

-If the parameter value validation is not success based on the pattern that define on your web app, then a ``400 bad request`` http error will be triggered.
+   > If the parameter value validation is not success based on the pattern that define on your web app,
+   > then a ``400 bad request`` http error will be triggered.

++ ``cache`` tag can let you to controlling of the cache behaviour in the user browser.
+All of the controller response from the php is not cachable by default, but you could try this meta tag value to send a cache header to the user browser to force the browser cache the current resource, if the current resource is static file or something.
+All of the avaiable cache controls in this meta tag value are:

+   + ``none`` tells the user browser do not cache current server resource.
+   + ``max-age=<seconds>`` tells the user browser to cache of the current server resource.

 + ``method`` tag tells the php web server how to accept the current http request.
 If the tag value of this ``method`` data tag is ``GET``, then it means only the GET request will be acceptted, POST method will trigger a ``405 method not allowed`` http error response.
 This meta data only supports GET or POST method.
 + ``debugger`` meta tag will turn on/off the php debugger for current web app.
 Note that the php debug only works for the html view controller, which means the ``@uses view`` configuration should be appears on your current web app controller.